ibaaj/distillfeed/README.md

 ./launch.sh --demo
 ```

-The demo starts the guided setup with port 8081, public starter feeds, a summary
-threshold of 40, a seven-day ordinary-summary window, and the arXiv `cs.AI`
-digest with a seven-day first retrieval.

 Enter an OpenAI API key during setup if you want the AI and arXiv parts of the
 demo.
-The key is kept in the local secret store, not in the TOML configuration,
+The key is kept in the local secret store.
-database, URL or setup manifest.
 If you do not want to enter a key, turn AI and
 the arXiv digest off during setup; the feed reader still works normally.

 ## Feed checks and summaries